Parthyapps/Android-Important-Questions/README.md

 ## Core Building Blocks or Fundamental Components:

-- **Activity** - An Activity is a single screen with a user interface (UI).
+- 🧩**Activity** - An Activity is a single screen with a user interface (UI).
       - Lifecycle: onCreate(), onStart(), onResume(), onPause(), onStop(), onDestroy()

-- **Services**
+- 🧩**Services**

-      - Long running background process. or Execute background tasks without a UI

-       Lifecycle of Android Services
+      - Long running background process. or Execute background tasks without a UI Lifecycle of Android Services
       - Types of services
       - 1. Foreground Services Example: music player, file download
         2. Background Services: Android 8.0 (Oreo) restrictions: Background services have limitations; use JobScheduler or WorkManager instead
         3. Bound Services: ongoing interaction between your UI and background operations, especially when multiple components need to share the same service functionality.

        Started Service Lifecycle